convox/convox/docs/management/console-rack-management.md

 You can view the Kubernetes resources deployed to your cluster with the AWS Management Console.

 ### Steps:
+If your rack version is > 3.6.4, you don’t need to create the cluster role and the cluster role binding.

 - Create a Kubernetes clusterrolebinding that is bound to a Kubernetes clusterrole that has the necessary permissions to view the Kubernetes resources.
-To learn more about Kubernetes roles and role bindings, see Using RBAC Authorization in the Kubernetes documentation.
-You can apply one of the following manifests to your cluster that create a role and rolebinding or a clusterrole and clusterrolebinding with the necessary Kubernetes permissions: *
+To learn more about Kubernetes roles and role bindings, see [Using RBAC Authorization in the Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+You can apply one of the following manifests to your cluster that create a role and role binding or a cluster role and cluster role binding with the necessary Kubernetes permissions*:
-If your rack version is > 3.6.4, you don’t need to create the Cluster role and the Cluster role binding.
 ```
 kubectl apply -f https://s3.us-west-2.amazonaws.com/amazon-eks/docs/eks-console-full-access.yaml
 ```